mshukor/eP-ALM/README.md

 ### Results

-> Comparison of eP-ALM with text generation-based SoTA that train significant number of parameters, including methods with large-scale pretraining.
-Best and next best scores are bolded and underlined respectively.
-FT: Finetuning.
-ZS: Zero-shot.
+> Comparison of eP-ALM with OPT-6.7B that train 0.06\% (~4M) of parameters (greedy decoding with number of beams 3) to SoTA that train large number of parameters on large datasets. $^*$: test-std set.
+PT: pretrained, FT: finetuned, ZS: zero-shot.

 <p align="center">
     <img src="images/epalm_sota.png" width="700"/>